-See Chapter 1 in this manual and the Software Release Bulletin for more details regarding the installation of the InfiniBand RPMs.
+See Chapter 1 in this manual and the Software Release Bulletin for more details.

 4.1.3 Check the openibd service

 The openibd service is a script that loads all the InfiniBand drivers listed in the openibd configuration file.
 This configuration file is located in the /etc/infiniband directory, and its generic name is openib<kernel release>.conf.